Northwestern University Athletics

 Be the first to know what's going on with the 'Cats -- Follow @NU_Sports on Twitter, become a fan of Northwestern Athletics on Facebook, check us out on Instagram and download our mobile app from the Apple Store and Google Play!
 To interact directly with the #B1GCats, visit our Social Media page!

-Women's Basketball - Nebraska Postgame Press Conference
+Women's Basketball - SIUE Postgame Press Conference